ibra-kdbra/Journey_FullStack/README.md

 ## Why Full Stack is Cool (and Sometimes Tricky)

 - **Pro:** You get to wear many hats.
 You can take a project from idea to deployment without needing someone else to fill in the gaps.
-- **Pro:** It’s cost-effective—companies love hiring someone who can juggle both sides of the coin.
+- **Pro:** It’s cost-effective; companies love hiring someone who can juggle both sides of the coin.
 - **Con:** The downside?
 You can end up being a “Jack of all trades, master of none.”
 Staying *really good* at everything is tough because tech evolves constantly.

 ---